 In the European Union, 78% of native flora and 84% of crops are either partially or fully dependent on invertebrates for pollination.
-The agricultural contribution of pollinators to the economy alone is estimated to be EUR 15 billion.
+The agricultural contribution of pollinators to the EU economy alone is estimated to be EUR 15 billion.

 However, scientific studies and monitoring have indicated a concerning trend in the health of pollinator populations.
 Wild bees such as bumblebees, mining bees and cavity-nesting bees are considered to be the most essential pollinators alongside other species such as the European honeybee (Apis mellifera), butterfly and moth species, hoverflies and other insects.
 In 2017, a German study found that flying insect populations had declined by over 75% in just 27 years with wild pollinators in particular facing a vast array of threats that are driving their decline including intensive agricultural practices, loss of habitat, pesticide use and climate change.
 In fact, the IUCN European Red List of Bees revealed that over 9% of European bee species face extinction.
+However, the same report shows that the status of >50% of bee species in Europe is unknown, which means a far greater proportion of European bee species could be in trouble.

 This project has four main goals: